chibiboba/JS-120/JS 129/JS 129 study guide.md

 - Every function has a `prototype` property that points to an object that contains a `constructor` property.
 The `constructor` property points back to the function itself.

 - All **function objects** have a `prototype` property.
-- Dunder proto will usually equal `consturctor.prototype` (aka the **prototype property**) given that the constructor is the constructor function that created that object.
+- Dunder proto will usually equal `constructor.prototype` (aka the **prototype property**) given that the constructor is the constructor function that created that object.
-- References the default prototype objeect.
+- References the default prototype object.
 - What makes constructors special is a characteristic of all function objects in JavaScript: they all have a `prototype` property that we call the **function prototype** to distinguish them from the prototypes used when creating ordinary objects.
 - The code in the previous section emulates something that JavaScript bundles with constructors.